Return to Sex after a Hysterectomy

 Although patients will have different experiences during their healing after a hysterectomy, some may experience what feels like a “shortened” vagina or tender tissues inside the vagina after surgery that make penetrative sex, particularly deep penetration, painful.

-Pelvic floor physical and occupational therapists can help with many of the various issues that can arise after hysterectomy and help reduce the associated pain and discomfort.
+Pelvic floor physical therapists can help with many of the various issues that can arise after hysterectomy and help reduce the associated pain and discomfort.
 Licensed pelvic floor therapists are experts in dealing with a variety of symptoms that can make recovery difficult.

 - Pain management and scar mobilization